 Point of Receipt:

-A location that the Transmission Service Provider specifies on its transmission system where an Interchange Transaction enters or a Generator delivers its output.
+A location that the Transmission Service Provider specifies on its transmission system where an Interchange Transaction enters or a generator delivers its output.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to remove the capitalization from the term “Generator” because it is not a defined term in Glossary or the ROP.